-Also take into consideration when the sun hits your site.
-Afternoon sun will be hotter and more drying than morning sun.
+Also, take into consideration when the sun hits your site.
+The afternoon sun will be hotter and more drying than the morning sun.
 Many plants turn their faces toward the sun, so if your view of the garden is from a west window, your flowers may face away from you in the afternoon.
 Evaluate other elements of exposure such as high, drying winds or heavy foot traffic.

 Once you know where you want to plant, it's time to check the soil.
 Soil testing is the least glamorous part of gardening, but the most important.
 At the very least, check your soil's pH.
 This will tell you how acid or alkaline your soil is.
 Plants cannot take up nutrients unless the soil's pH is within an acceptable range.
-Most plants like a somewhat neutral pH, 6.2 - 6.8, but some are more particular.
+Most plants like a somewhat neutral pH, 6.2 to 6.8, but some are even more particular than that.
 If you are growing plants from the nursery, check the plant tag for specifics.
-If... no pH preference is listed, a neutral range is fine.
+If no pH preference is listed, a neutral range is fine.

 Prepare the Bed

 A sharp flat-edged spade can be used to slice out the sod.
-If you have poor soil and need to amend it with organic matter or other nutrients, removing the sod may be your best bet, so that you are able to till in the amendments.
+If you have poor soil and need to amend it with organic matter or other nutrients, removing the sod may be your best bet so that you can till in the amendments.

-Removing sod can be heavy work and you wind up losing good top soil along with the sod.
+Removing sod can be heavy work, and you wind up losing good topsoil along with the sod.
 If your soil is in relatively good shape, it is possible to leave the grass in place and build on top of it.
-Place a thick layer (8-10 sheets) of newspaper over the garden bed and wet it thoroughly.
-Then cover the newspaper with 4-6 inches of good soil.
-The newspaper will eventually decompose and the turf and weeds will be smothered.
+Place a thick layer (eight to 10 sheets) of newspaper over the garden bed and wet it thoroughly.
+Then cover the newspaper with 4 to 6 inches of good soil.
+The newspaper will eventually decompose, and the turf and weeds will be smothered.
 There may be some defiant weeds that poke through, but not so many you can hand weed them.

 Choosing What You'd Like to Grow

 This is harder than you might think.
 If you are starting small, you have to limit yourself to a handful of plants.
-If you are growing vegetables start with what you like to eat and what you can't find fresh locally.
+If you are growing vegetables, you must start with what you like to eat and what you can't find fresh locally.
 Corn takes a lot of space and remains in the garden a long time before it's ready to be eaten.
-If you have corn farms nearby, you might want to use your small garden for vegetables that give a longer harvest, like tomatoes, lettuce and beans.
+If you have corn farms nearby, you might want to use your small garden for vegetables that give a longer harvest such as tomatoes, lettuce, and beans.

 Take a walk around a couple of garden centers and read the plant labels.
-Then play with combining the plants that strike your eye until you find a combination of 3-5 plants that pleases you.
-Make sure all the plants have the same growing requirements (Sun, water, pH...) and that none of them are going to require more care than you can give them.
+Then play with combining the plants that strike your eye until you find a combination of three to five plants that please you.
+Make sure all the plants have the same growing requirements (sun, water, pH, etc.) and that none of them are going to require more care than you can give them.